mxriverlynn/Albacore/README.markdown

 >
 > rake jeweler:build

-this will produce an 'Albacore-#.#.#.gem' file in the 'pkg' folder, where '#.#.#' is the version number.
+this will produce an 'albacore-#.#.#.gem' file in the 'pkg' folder, where '#.#.#' is the version number.
 For example 'Albacore-0.0.1.gem'.

 **Step 3:** Install the gem

 After building the gem, you can install it from your local file system.

-> gem install -l pkg\Albacore-#.#.#.gem
+> gem install -l pkg\albacore-#.#.#.gem

 where '#.#.#' is the version number of the gem.
-For example 'Albacore-0.0.1.gem'
+For example 'albacore-0.0.1.gem'

 ## How To Use Albacore